day8/re-frame/docs/WIP/MentalModelOmnibus.md

 __Finally__, many years ago I programmed briefly in Eiffel where I learned about [command-query separation](https://en.wikipedia.org/wiki/Command%E2%80%93query_separation).
 Each generation of
-programmers seems destined to rediscover this principle - CQRS is a recent re-rendering.
+programmers seems destined to rediscover this principle - CQRS is the recent re-rendering.
 And yet we still see read/write `cursors` and two way data binding being promoted as a good thing.
-Just say no. As programs get bigger, their use will encourage control logic into all the wrong places and you'll end up with a tire fire of an Architecture.
-IMO.
+Please, just say no. As your programs get bigger, the use of these two-way constructs will encourage control logic into all the wrong places and you'll end up with a tire fire of an Architecture.

 ## It does Event Sourcing